Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

-For each, we state a general random variable $X$ that is distributed by $p_X(x)$, but for simplicity of presentation in this section, we assume a unit interval, $x\in [0,1]$, and so is the support of $p_X(x)$.
-Likewise, assume $(x',x) \in [0,1]\times [0,1]$, and $P_{X'X}(x',x)$ has support in the unit square.
-The standard theory of density estimation also assumes a smooth density function, $|p_X'(x)|\leq C_1$ and $|DP_{X'X}|\leq C_2$, for constants of uniform bound, $C1, C_2\geq 0$.
-Note however, this is already a problem regarding perhaps the most popular example for pedagogical study, the invariant density of the logistic map is $p_x(x)=\frac{1}{\pi\sqrt{x(1-x)}}$, is unbounded and has unbounded derivative, $p'_X(x)=\frac{2x-1}{2\pi \sqrt{x(1-x)}^3}$.
-Nonetheless, many have made practice of presenting the invariant distribution as estimated from sample orbits, Fig.~\ref{fig2}(Left).
+For further discussion, we consider a general random variable $X$ distributed according to $\rho_X(x)$.
+However, to simplify the analysis, this section assumes a unit interval, $x \in [0,1]$, which also serves as the support of $\rho_X(x)$.
+Likewise, assume $(x',x) \in [0,1]\times [0,1]$, and $\rho_{X'X}(x',x)$ has support in the unit square.
+The standard theory of density estimation also assumes a smooth density function\cite{silverman_1999,scott_2015,fan2018local}, $|\rho_X'(x)|\leq C_1$ and $|D\rho_{X'X}|\leq C_2$, for constants of uniform bound, $C1, C_2\geq 0$.
+Note however, this is already a problem regarding perhaps the most popular example for pedagogical study, the invariant density of the logistic map is $\rho_x(x)=\frac{1}{\pi\sqrt{x(1-x)}}$, is unbounded and has an unbounded derivative, $\rho'_X(x)=\frac{2x-1}{2\pi \sqrt{x(1-x)}^3}$.
+Likewise, Markov and semi-Markov maps will not generally have smooth densities as necessary conditions for the application of the estimation theory with bounds.
+However, like the density of the true Logistic map, these too have smooth densities when the noise of the mapping is used as well as its corresponding transfer operator.
+Nonetheless, many have made a practice of presenting the invariant distribution as estimated from sample orbits, \cref{fig2} (Left).
+Additionally, there exist numerical techniques for selecting an appropriate bandwidth in order to mitigate the challenges associated with boundary effects \cite{sheather1991reliable}.

-The key issue in any estimator is accuracy, versus the amount of data available.
-Generally, we want an analysis of mean square error, MSE of the estimator, which requires both bias and variance, since $MSE=bias^2+Var^2$.
+The key issue in any estimator is accuracy versus the amount of data available.
+Generally, we want an analysis of \gls{mse} of the estimator, which requires both \gls{bias} and variance, since $\gls{mse}=\gls{bias}^2+\gls{var}$.